biolink/biolink-model/docs/affects_risk_for.md

-# Slot: affects risk for
+# Type: affects risk for

 holds between two entities where exposure to one entity alters the chance of developing the other

 URI: [biolink:affects_risk_for](https://w3id.org/biolink/vocab/affects_risk_for)

 ## Domain and Range